cjbaar/prusa-mmu-12x/README.md

 For the lower and selector models, I have included a mod which I recommended printing with 100% infill.

 ### Additional Parts
 The following pieces are required for assembly.
-Items in italics may not included in the original Prusa MMU2, but should be easily found on Amazon (or your world domination retailer of choice).
+Items in italics may not be included in the original Prusa MMU2, but should be easily found on Amazon (or your world domination retailer of choice).
 #### Lower
 * (1x) Prusa MMU "Extruder" motor (std d-shaft)
 * (1x) Prusa MMU "Pulley" motor (110mm d-shaft)